AI darlings prop up Wall Street as most other stocks fall

 A much longer-lasting frenzy on Wall Street has been the furor around artificial-intelligence technology, which proponents say is in the midst of changing the world.

 Nvidia was one of the strongest forces lifting the S&P 500 Monday, much like it has been for the year so far.
-The chip company rose 2.7% to bring its gain for the year so far to nearly 55%.
+The chip company rose 2.6% to bring its gain for the year to date to nearly 55%.

 For the most part, companies have been meeting high expectations for profits.
 Four out of every five companies in the S&P 500 that have delivered their results for the latest quarter so far have topped analysts’ forecasts, according to FactSet.
 With the reporting season roughly two-thirds done, companies in the S&P 500 are on track to deliver healthy growth of nearly 11% from a year earlier.